How to Hydrate Dehydrated Skin Fast

 This can be especially useful if you are dealing with multiple concerns at once, such as dehydration, sensitivity, acne, or dullness.
 In that case, product choice becomes more nuanced.
 Skin may need hydration and calming support before it is ready for stronger brightening or resurfacing treatments.

-For clients in Babcock Ranch, Fort Myers, or Cape Coral, professional guidance can also take some of the guesswork out of shopping.
+Lumina Skin Sanctuary is based in Fort Myers and also welcomes clients from nearby Babcock Ranch and Cape Coral.
+Professional guidance can take some of the guesswork out of shopping.
 A well-chosen home routine does not need to be complicated.
 It just needs to be right for your skin now, not for the version of your skin you had six months ago.

 How to tell if your routine is working